grafana/agent/docs/sources/flow/reference/components/loki.stdout.md

 ## Example

-This example creates a pipeline which reads log files from `/var/log` and prints log lines to stdout:
+This example creates a pipeline that reads log files from `/var/log` and prints log lines to stdout:

 ```river